Meniscus Tear: Gentle Non-Invasive Care Options

 - Difficulty turning the body when feet are firmly planted on the ground

 Innervate the outer 1/3 of the anterior and posterior horns of the medial and lateral meniscus.
 Published studies have documented nerves innervation of the menisci.
 A study published in the Journal of Arthroscopy reported findings of research conducted on twenty-three cadaver knee tissues studied under a microscope.
-The authors said the meniscus has nociceptive nerve innervation (pain-sensing nerves) and the outer 1/3 In both horns of the lateral and medial meniscus.
+The authors said the meniscus has nociceptive nerve innervation (discomfort-sensing nerves) and the outer 1/3 In both horns of the lateral and medial meniscus.

-Direct meniscus pain:
+Direct meniscus discomfort:

-The synovium, ligaments, and menisci of the knees have pain-sensing nerves.
-Degenerative changes and tears trigger these nerves and transmit the sensation of pain.
+The synovium, ligaments, and menisci of the knees have discomfort-sensing nerves.
+Degenerative changes and tears trigger these nerves and transmit the sensation of discomfort.
 Additionally, a 2016 study published in the Annals of the Rheumatic Diseases compared healthy meniscal tissues from asymptomatic donors to meniscal tissues of damaged and symptomatic knee patients.
 The authors of this study noted a significant increase in nerve proliferation in damaged missus tissues instead of meniscus tissues studied from healthy asymptomatic donors.

-Subchondral meniscus-related pain:
+Subchondral meniscus-related discomfort:

 The subchondral bone of the knee joint is the layer directly under the cartilage that covers the condyles of the knee joint.
 The cartilage has no nerve supply, but the subchondral bone is richly innervated.
 A torn meniscus exposes the tibial surface to the condyles of the femur.
 Direct contact between the femoral condyles and the tibial plateau results in cartilage degeneration on the femoral condyles and the tibial plateau.
-Progressive degenerative changes on the femoral condyle’s cartilage or the cartilage attached to the tibial plateau cause irritation and damage to the subchondral bone and, as such, irritate the subchondral network of nerves, causing pain in the knee joint.
+Progressive degenerative changes on the femoral condyle’s cartilage or the cartilage attached to the tibial plateau cause irritation and damage to the subchondral bone and, as such, irritate the subchondral network of nerves, causing discomfort in the knee joint.

-Meniscal Tear Treatment
+Meniscal Tear Care

 Physiotherapy alone for meniscal tear is not adequate.
 To heal a torn meniscus, you will also need the thigh bone (femur) and the shinbone (tibia) to align correctly.
 Aligning the knee joint through issues manipulations is challenging as it needs specificity, a specialized set of skills, and experience.
 Moreover, you should avoid body alignment or knee realignment provided by bonesetter (tit-tar) and physiotherapists as they are meniscus specific.

 Rehabilitation and exercises for patients with meniscal tears need customization.
 General knee exercises can cause more harm.
 To date, six different types of meniscal tears have been identified.
 Therapy and exercises must be diagnosis-based to avoid further tears or chipping of the meniscal tissues, resulting in a “locked knee” syndrome.
-Chiropractic Specialty Center® provides customized meniscal tear treatment through advanced therapy devices, meniscus-specific chiropractic treatment, the Activator methods, lifestyle changes, rehabilitation, and nutrition.
+Chiropractic Specialty Center® provides customized meniscal tear care through modern therapy devices, meniscus-specific chiropractic care, the Activator methods, lifestyle changes, rehabilitation, and nutrition.
 In short, we provide holistic options that increase the recovery rate so you can avoid the pitfalls of a meniscus tear, including arthroscopic surgery or TKR (Total Knee Replacement).

 Recovery From A Torn Meniscus

-Recovery from a torn meniscus depends on the type of treatment you receive.
+Recovery from a torn meniscus depends on the type of care you receive.
 For patients who choose the non-surgical route that combines physiotherapy with chiropractic, the recovery period is 4-6 weeks.
 However, it must be noted that most chiropractors or physiotherapists are not well familiarized with meniscal injuries, and to increase your chances of recovering without surgery; we encourage you to visit Chiropractic Specialty Center® in Kuala Lumpur.

 Why Steroid Injections Into The Knee Must Be Stopped

-Numerous studies discourage patients and doctors from using corticosteroids to help patients recover from meniscal tears and knee pain.
+Numerous studies discourage patients and doctors from using corticosteroids to help patients recover from meniscal tears and knee discomfort.
 A published study in the Journal of Radiology called for a stoppage in steroid injections for knee and hip patients as they cause more harm than good.

 Types Of Meniscal Tear Surgery

 Before we discuss the surgical options that surgeons may provide you, it is good to inform you that surgery for meniscus should be considered when you have exhausted a proper course of care that incorporates chiropractic with physiotherapy, as mentioned above.
-Also, according to published studies, surgeons should strive for non-surgical interventions as meniscal surgical interventions have failed to provide lasting relief for knee pain sufferers.
+Also, according to published studies, surgeons should strive for non-surgical interventions as meniscal surgical interventions have failed to provide lasting relaxation for knee discomfort sufferers.
 The type of surgery offered to patients with meniscal tear depends on the various factor that surgeons note during their assessments, some of which we have listed below:

 - Meniscal tear depth and pattern